March Open House schedule

 Accessibility notes

 Faculty of Health activities can be accessed through the main entrances to Health Expansion (EXP) on Ring Road and from the main path on campus.
-Limited accessible parking spaces are available in the nearby parking lots: M, N, R, L, and X Lot.
+Limited accessible parking spaces are available in the nearby parking lots: M, N, R, L, and X.

-Health tours can be made fully accessible upon request at the check-in desk.
-There is an elevator on site to access all activities and informational posters will be present at each tour stop.
+Health tours are fully accessible.
+There is an elevator on site to access all activities, and informational posters will be present around the building.

 Information sessions take place in a lecture hall with reserved accessible seating.
 Speakers will have microphones.